event-engine/docs/docs/api/set-up/di.md

 [event-engine/php-json-schema](#){: class="alert-link"} (@TODO add link) provides a JSON Schema implementation of `EventEngine\Schema\Schema`.

 {.alert .alert-light}
 A Schema implementation is the only dependency required in the constructor.
-Event Engine needs the schema to validate message schema defined in the **description phase**.
+Event Engine needs it to validate message schema defined in the **description phase**.
 All other dependencies are first required when initializing Event Engine. `EventEngine::fromCachedConfig()` skips **description phase** and **initialize phase**, therefor it requires all dependencies along with the cached config.